sodonnell/bash/README.md

 dualgate_multinet.sh
 =
-The sole-purpose of this script, was to create a dual-gateway firewall/router, without haaving to buy a Cisco product.
+The sole-purpose of this script, was to create a dual-gateway firewall/router, without haaing to buy a Cisco product.

 ssh-keygen.sh
 =